Disaster Resilient Infrastructure Dialogue Series: Building Resilience of Infrastructure in Atoll Nations

 9 July 2025

-The first dialogue in the series will focus on the topic of “Strengthening Infrastructure Resilience to Climate Risks in Atoll Nations”.
+The first dialogue in the series focused on the theme Strengthening Infrastructure Resilience to Climate Risks in Atoll Nations.

-This collaborative platform aims to:
+This collaborative platform aimed to:

-• Foster dialogue among policymakers, practitioners, and stakeholders on infrastructure resilience.
+• Foster dialogue among policymakers, practitioners, and stakeholders on infrastructure resilience;

-• Promote knowledge exchange on best practices and scalable solutions across sectors such as transport, energy, water, and telecommunications
+• Promote knowledge exchange on best practices and scalable solutions across sectors such as transport, energy, water, and telecommunications;

 • Support long-term resilience to safeguard livelihoods and ensure sustainable growth.